brendanmurty/dotfiles/obsidian/README.md

 2. Create a new Obsidian vault named `Notes` in your user directory
 3. Close Obsidian
 4. Setup fonts
   - Purchase your own license for the `Regular` variant of the [IO font by Mass-Driver](https://io.mass-driver.com/) and install the OTF file on your machine
   - Alternatively, use your own fonts and update font names in files inside of the [config directory](config/)

-5. Run the [config restore script](config-restore.sh) (use [Git Bash](https://git-scm.com/downloads) on Windows): `./config-restore.sh`
+5. Run [obsidian-apply-config.sh](obsidian-apply-config.sh): `bash ./obsidian-apply-config.sh`
 6. Open Obsidian

+## Backup Current Obsidian Config

+Run [obsidian-backup-config.sh](obsidian-backup-config.sh): `bash ./obsidian-backup-config.sh`